HelenPritchard/queer-motto-api/README.md

 In Queer Motto API consist of generative allied mottos and the refusal messages to infuse your day.
 The generative allied mottos are based on manifestos and zines for queer and intersectional life which create a source text for machine learning and generative processes.
 To generate the Queer Motts, the project uses recurrent neural networks to train and process sequences of collective voices read from the source text, as well as a diastic algorithm to establish a  structure.
 The program also implements computational logics to perform refusal at the infrastructural level, generating refusal messages that are found in our collection of queer and intersectional source text.

-### 1. Generative propositions - a world of pleasure
+### 1. Generative propositions - dream again last night's dream

 <a href="http://siusoon.net/projects/finiteState_gallery_T2a_neato.svg" target="_blank">
 <img src="https://i.imgur.com/6Tchm5M.png" with="450"></a>